jayperryworks/jayperryworks-site/README.md

 A website for my writing and drawing and everything else.

 ## Technical
 This repository is the website's front-end code, built with [Astro](https://astro.build) and [Node](https://nodejs.org).
 The content, graphics, and imagery the website displays are managed with [Prismic](https://prismic.io), a headless CMS.
-It's hosted (and configured for) [Netlify](http://netlify.com).
+It's hosted on (and configured for) [Netlify](http://netlify.com).

+The code here is written for my own specific needs and preferences -- it's just my website, not a template or theme.
+In some places it's a hot mess.
+It's a work in progress, and always will be.

+My aim these days is to lean on the web platform as much as I can, with as few dependencies as I can manage.
+My site supports modern, evergreen browsers.
+I use modern, vanilla CSS, including variables, grid, flexbox, and container queries.
+Client-side Javascript is, likewise, vanilla and minimal.
+I'm starting to use web components for certain things.
+To that extent, this site is also a place for me to experiment with new-to-me techniques and features.

 ### Run locally
 1. Clone this repository